manosgior/Mortal-CSD/README.md

 # Mortal-CSD
-Recreated the original Mortal Kombat game from scratch, in C++.
+A version of the game "Mortal Kombat" coded in C++ using the Allegro graphics library (featuring characters Subzero and Scorpion).
-The purpose was the CS-454 course's main project (Development of intelligent interfaces and games: https://www.csd.uoc.gr/~hy454/).
+The game was created as the main project of the course CS-454 (Development of intelligent interfaces and games: https://www.csd.uoc.gr/~hy454/).

-Originally there were 2 more collaborators in a private repository but i made this public copy for CV purposes (thus the work shown here is roughly 1/3 mine).
+The team consisted of three members (Emmanouil Giortamis https://github.com/manosgior, Georgios Lydakis https://github.com/geomlyd and Anastasios Livanidis https://github.com/AlivasGR) and the work was more or less equally distributed.
+This repo is a public read-only copy of the original, created for showcasing examples of our work for CV purposes.